Joe Isbell: Cleveland Browns

 In 1966, he was a reserve player with the Cleveland Browns.
 He was waived on September 5, 1967.

 Houston Oilers

 In 1967, he was signed as a free agent by the Houston Oilers to their taxi squad.

 Cincinnati Bengals

 Isbell was selected by the Cincinnati Bengals in the 1968 AFL expansion draft from the Houston Oilers roster.
 He was released on July 13.

-Personal life

-He was born to Earl Palmer Isbell and Beulah J. Alexander Isbell.
-He is a distant cousin to professional football players and fellow Texans Cecil Isbell and Larry Isbell.
-Has 2 granddaughters and 1 grandson.